ansiblejunky/ansible-project-template/README.md

 ## Gathering Facts

-It is considered best practice to change the default setting in `ansible.cfg` from using `implicit` gathering to `explicit`.
-The reason is you want developers to explicitly state that facts need to be gathered for particular hosts, otherwise it can result in unwanted fact gathering tasks that consume time.
+It is best practice to change the default setting in `ansible.cfg` from using `implicit` gathering to `explicit`.
+This forces developers to explicitly state that facts need to be gathered for particular hosts, otherwise it can result in unwanted fact gathering tasks that consume time.

 This is set in the `ansible.cfg` file: